Why Veterans Make For Great Sports Coaches

 Belief in teamwork

-Effective sports coaches need to be able to model mental resilience, to motivate their athletes to achieve peak physical fitness, and to instil that belief in teamwork which holds the great sports teams together.
+Effective sports coaches need to be able to model mental resilience, motivate their athletes to achieve peak physical fitness, and instill that belief in teamwork that holds great sports teams together.

 If you quote information from this page in your work, then the reference for this page is: